Multiple Team Setup

 allow-admin-bypass

 .
-This allows them to perform maintenance directly without waiting for review. - Approving reviews remain valid for a pull request after minor feedback fixes are made (
+This allows them to perform maintenance directly without waiting for review. - Approving reviews remain valid for a pull request after minor feedback fixes (

 allow-stale-reviews: true

 ).
-This means the author spends less time chasing re-reviews after minor edits. - A branch which is not up-to-date can still be merged (
+This means the author spends less time chasing re-reviews after minor edits. - A branch can merge even if not up-to-date (

 allow-stale-branch-merge: true

 ).
-This reduces the time an author spends updating their branch. - develop and release branches change over time: teams are added and removed and release branches are explicitally deleted after a release is completed so deleted is allowed via
+This reduces the time an author spends updating their branch. - develop and release branches change over time: so allow deletion via

 allows-deletions: true